How to Become a Licensed Counselor in Vermont

 Note: For more information on how to become a counselor in Vermont, please visit the Vermont Office of Professional Regulation.

-Counselor Career Outlook In Vermont
+Counseling Career Outlook in Vermont

 The Bureau of Labor Statistics reports that there were 600 mental health counselors employed in Vermont in May of 2011.
 They also counted 420 rehabilitation counselors and 360 substance abuse counselors.
-These professional earned a median annual salary ranging from $39,990 to $41,770.
+These professionals earned a median annual salary ranging from $39,990 to $41,770.
 The rate of pay for counselors in Vermont is dependent upon the location the counselor practices in as well as the amount of experience they have.